Brain-Washing (book): Authorship

+L. Ron Hubbard and Scientology

+Hubbard claimed that he had not written the book, but merely compiled it from these alleged sources.
+He falsely claimed an entirely unrelated book was actually the original.
+The manual contains numerous terms typical of Hubbard's style and past writings.
-It says that it is a transcript of a speech on the use of psychiatry as a means of social control, given by Lavrenty Beria in the Soviet Union in 1950.
-However L. Ron Hubbard Jr., estranged son of Scientology founder L. Ron Hubbard, stated:

-"Dad wrote every word of it.
+L. Ron Hubbard Jr., estranged son of Scientology founder L. Ron Hubbard, stated: "Dad wrote every word of it.
 Barbara, Bryan, and my wife typed the manuscript off his dictation."

-Hubbard's former editor, John Sanborn, confirmed Hubbard Jr.'s testimony.
+Hubbard's former editor, John Sanborn, agreed with Hubbard Jr.'s testimony.

-The Hubbard Association of Scientologists International published the booklet in an emergency basis in 1955.
-Hubbard tried to present the Federal Bureau of Investigation with a copy, but the Bureau expressed skepticism about the document's authenticity.
-CIA operative Edward Hunter called the book a hoax, while the evaluator at the Operations Coordinating Board of President Dwight D. Eisenhower's National Security Council thought the writer of the booklet seemed to have a superior expertise on the subject.

 In 1963, the Australian Board of Inquiry regarded the book as written by Hubbard, something that neither Hubbard nor the Church of Scientology's HASI Hubbard Association of Scientologists International refuted at the time.

 According to Massimo Introvigne, critics of Scientology attribute the Brainwashing manual to Hubbard because of the claim that it was later used to practice actual brainwashing in the church.
 Hubbard, who was strongly opposed to psychiatry, denounced brainwashing in some of his writing.